axelarnetwork/axelar-core/docs/cli/axelard_tx_evm_confirm-erc20-deposit.md

 ## axelard tx evm confirm-erc20-deposit

-Confirm an ERC20 deposit in an Ethereum transaction that sent given amount of token to a burner address
+Confirm an ERC20 deposit in an EVM chain transaction that sent given amount of token to a burner address

 ```
 axelard tx evm confirm-erc20-deposit [txID] [amount] [burnerAddr] [flags]